Mantey-kobby/alx-pre_course/README.md

-My first readme is here one time for u
+Updated My first readme is here one time for